dpasca/portfolio/proj_xpsvr.md

 - Custom image compression and geometry LOD for the terrain
 - GUI system, customized to simulate the F-35 look and feel
-- Advanced avionics such as TSD (Tactical Situation Display) with moving cursor and DAS (Digital Aperture System), the see-throught system
+- Advanced avionics such as TSD (Tactical Situation Display) with moving cursor and DAS (Digital Aperture System), the see-through system
 - Floating HUD simulating Head Mounted Display

 #### What I learned